 Desires had become gods, idol worship was the way to express this belief about worldly life, material wealth was the ‘be all and end all’ of life and they did not realise that this is only a brief moment in history.
 They made physical idols, gods from stone or clay that represented their desires, fancies and whims, men created their own gods according to their own fantasies, gods would be hawkish or dove-like and easily manipulated, those that will scum to their desires and wishes.

-Today people might not worship such stone-dead idols but the world of fast food, fast cars, flickering screens and self-gratification at fingertips are idols that are the hall mark of our age.
+Today people might not worship such stone-dead idols but the world of technology, fast cars, flickering screens and self-gratification at fingertips are idols that are the hallmark of our age.

 This was a breath of fresh air.
-He taught “there is no comparison to Him”, nothing is like Him, He is matchless the peerless the Almighty, the avenger, the majestic Lord of the universe.
-He taught that we should fear Allah, since such fear is the beginning of all wisdom the Prophet (peace be upon him) declared.
+He taught “there is no comparison to Him”, nothing is like Him, He is matchless, the peerless, the Almighty, the avenger, the majestic Lord of the universe.
+He taught that we should fear Allah since such fear is the beginning of all wisdom.

 Man being a control freak would love to have a God who he can control easily.
-However, the God of Islam, the God of Muhammad (peace be upon him), in fact the God of all the Prophets Abraham, Moses and Jesus is the one almighty, powerful, controlling God who is loving, patient and the exalted.
+However, the true God, the God of Muhammad (peace be upon him), in fact the God of all the Prophets; Abraham, Moses and Jesus is the one almighty, powerful, controlling God who is loving, patient and the exalted.
 This was the revolution that, Muhammad (peace be upon him) brought about.

 Human life is a journey on earth, a probationary period of doing good that then entitles us to Divine proximity in paradise and the beautific vision in the hereafter.
-This is beautifully expressed in the glorious Quran.
-“We have adorned the earth with attractive thing so that we may test people to find out which of them do best” (Al Kahf: 7).
+This is beautifully expressed in the Majestic Quran.
+“We’ve made attractive what is on earth, to test who is the best in deeds” (Kahf: 7).
+It carries on.
+“Wealth and children are beautiful decorations of this life.
+However, good deeds will remain with your Lord, an excellent reward and hope” (Kahf: 46).

 Developing strong character